Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

 My background is in the cognitive neuroscience of memory and language.
-I did my PhD and a short postdoc at the Donders Institute in Nijmegen, The Netherlands, where I used EEG, MEG and fMRI to study how novel words are consolidated and integrated into lexical memory.
+I did a PhD and postdoc at the Donders Institute in Nijmegen, The Netherlands, where I used EEG, MEG and fMRI to study how novel words are consolidated and integrated into lexical memory.
 After that I decided to switch to a more administrative role within research.
-When I moved to Oxford in 2017 I started a job as coordinator of INDIREA, a large Marie Curie Initial Training Network at Experimental Psychology.
-The INDIREA project funded 13 PhD projects across Europe, focussing on various aspects of the diagnosis and rehabilitation of attentional disorders.
-During the final year of the project I was responsible for compiling the scientific and financial reports to the EC.
+When I moved to Oxford in 2017 I started as coordinator of INDIREA, a large Marie Curie Initial Training Network at the Dept of Experimental Psychology, before moving to WIN as coordinator for Heidi Johansen-Berg, Tim Behrens, Karla Miller and Steve Smith.

-I enjoy making research administration as efficient as possible, and maximising the time researchers can spend on their science.
-Please feel free to come and chat to me about your work and anything I might be able to help with!
-My desk is on the top floor of FMRIB.
+I enjoy making research administration as efficient as possible.
+Please feel free to come and chat to me about your work and anything I might be able to help with - no issue is too small!

 Recent publications